 How to get there: Tower Hill is the nearest Tube station, adjacent to the Tower of London on the north side of the river.
 It’s a few minutes’ walk from there.
 Otherwise, bus RV1 crosses near the end (or beginning) of its route from Covent Garden to Tower Gateway.

-What you see from there: the skyscrapers of Canary Wharf financial district to the east, and the Tower of London and the City of London to the north-west.
+What you see from London Tower Bridge: some of the most famous buildings in London, including the skyscrapers of Canary Wharf financial district to the east, and the Tower of London and the City of London to the north-west.
 The Shard skyscraper then dominates the view on the south side of the river.